 3.2 Using Your Information To Enforce and Comply with the Law

 We must ensure our activities comply with the law.
 Therefore we may need to share your personal data if we are required to do so by law, e.g.in connection with a court order.
-We may use your personal data for other purposes such as fraud prevention, to comply with money laundering regulations and to protect people’s rights, property or safety.
+We may use your personal data for other purposes such as fraud prevention, complying with money laundering regulations and protecting people’s rights, property or safety.

 If certain levels of financial donations are made, the Fundraising Regulator’s Code of Fundraising Practice requires all charities in the UK to perform certain checks regarding the individual who has made the donation.
 More details can be found at www.fundraisingregulator.org.uk.

 Please note that we may process your personal data without your knowledge or consent where this is required or permitted by law.

 3.3 Our Legitimate Interests